-- 1. Press and hold either the 1 or 2 button for five seconds.
+- 1. Press and hold the desired button for five seconds.
 A tone will sound when the memory store is done.
-Continue to hold until a second tone is heard. - 2.
+Continue to hold until a second tone is - 2.
 Within three seconds press the unlock button on the remote control. - 3.
 Repeat this procedure for each additional transmitter if desired.